AzariasB/NeutronTransportation/README.md

 TODO :
 - [x] Implement the basic algorithm
-- [ ] Implement the basic algorithm WITH REAL VALUES
 - [x] Implement the threaded algorithm
-- [ ] Implement the threaded algorithm WITH REAL VALUES
 - [x] Create a GUI with GTK+
-- [ ] Improve the GUI with more options menu ...

 What to run :